wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 1. Search for "vCita".
 1. Install "Contact Form with a Meeting Scheduler by vCita".
 1. After installation has finished, click "Activate plugin".
-1. Click the "Settings" menu on the left and choose "vCita Contact Form".
+1. Click "vCita Contact Form" under the "Plugins" menu.
 1. Enter your e-mail address, first and last name and click "Save Settings".
 1. Follow instructions sent to you by email from vCita.com to complete configuration.